The Night Of The Kentucky Goblins – The Hopkinsville Invasion!

 Check out the two videos below.
-The first is a more in depth look at the incident in question.
+The first is a more in-depth look at the incident in question.
 The second features Geraldine Sutton-Stith – a child of the Sutton’s at the time of the Kentucky Goblin attack in 1955.
-She speaks extensively of that terrifying evening.
+She speaks extensively on that terrifying evening.

 VIDEO: Alien Invasion at Kelly-Hopkinsville